marmelab/awesome-rest/README.md

 * [Enterprise Integration Using REST](http://martinfowler.com/articles/enterpriseREST.html) - Discusses the constraints and flexibility that you have with nonpublic APIs, and lessons learned from doing large scale RESTful integration across multiple teams.
 * [HATEOAS](http://timelessrepo.com/haters-gonna-hateoas) - Clear explanation on what HATEOAS is, and why you should use it.
 * [How to GET a cup of coffee](http://www.infoq.com/articles/webber-rest-workflow/)
+* [REST API Tutorial](http://www.restapitutorial.com/) - RestApiTutorial.com is dedicated to tracking REST API best practices and making resources available to enable quick reference and self education for the development crafts-person.

 ## Standards